 - Store in sealed mason jars in the fridge for up to 3 days.

-That said, make sure to consult qualified clinicians for custom recommendations.
+- That said, make sure to consult a clinical herbalist and/or functional dietitian nutritionist for custom recommendations.

 - De la Foret, Rosalee.
 Alchemy of Herbs.
 1st ed., Carlsbad, California, Hay House, Inc., 2017.